 So, the first thing to know about enlightenment is this.
 It is the death of “self” It is the beginning of a new version of us, at one with the universe.

-Now, firstly, congrats for being special.
-Because most people do not even think about enlightenment.
-They don’t think about it.
+Most people do not even think about enlightenment.
 They live trying to make life better for themselves.
 They desire the attainment of love, joy, and abundance.
 And all the while they are living this life, they are living as an “I” in a separate “World.”

 The problem is, the more we desire, the more we think “I, me, my…” the tighter our sense of “Self” becomes.
 That is why many people become more ignorant as they age.
+They actually become less spiritually enlightened.
+And you can see the signs.
 They desire more and more, and they see themselves as separate from the outside world.
 Desires feed the self, and the self is the seat of ignorance.

 Enlightenment is the removal of desire and the removal of “Self.”
 It occurs when we step beyond ourselves, when we allow ourselves to be one with the outside world.